ETCO Code of Ethics and Conduct

 Chapter I - ETCO's General Principles and Mission

-Art.
-1 - Based on the fundamental principles of equal opportunities, freedom of initiative, ethical integrity, transparency, social and economic responsibility, sustainability and strengthening of citizenship and Brazilian institutions, ETCO's mission is to promote competitive ethics and the search for fiscal equity, all with a view to fostering a fair, loyal and attractive business environment for investments, innovation and improved productivity and social well-being.
+Article 1 - Based on the fundamental principles of equal opportunities, freedom of initiative, ethical integrity, transparency, economic and social responsibility, sustainability and strengthening of citizenship and Brazilian institutions, ETCO's mission is to promote competitive ethics and the search for fiscal equity, all with a view to fostering a fair, loyal and attractive business environment for investments, innovation and improved productivity and social well-being.